Bookman (typeface): History

-The ancestor of Bookman Old Style is Miller & Richard's "Old Style", cut by Alexander Phemister.
+The ancestor of Bookman is Miller & Richard's "Old Style", cut by Alexander Phemister.
 Often described as "modernised old style", it is a redesign of "true old-style" serif faces from the eighteenth century such as Caslon.
 Like them, it has sloping top serifs and an avoidance of abrupt contrasts in stroke widths.
 The lower-case letters are quite wide and the x-height (height of lower-case letters) is quite large.
 Widely resold and pirated, it became a standard typeface and helped to create a genre of a wide range of loose revivals and adaptations of the Caslon design, visible in the wide-spreading arms of the T and the sharp half-arrow serifs on many letters.
 (Ronaldson Old Style by Alexander Kay (1884) was another, as was Phemister's own later Franklin, created after he had emigrated.)

 The direct ancestor of Bookmans were several fonts from around 1869 named "Old Style Antique" intended as a bold complement to the original Old Style face.
 "Antique" was a common name given to bolder typefaces of the time, now often called slab serifs, and identifies the aim of creating a complementary bolder design on the oldstyle model for uses such as emphasis and headings.
 However, the old style antique fonts also became used for extended body text use.
 Although Old Style Antique faces were bolder than Old Style, the difference was not great enough that they could not be used for body text.

 G. Willem Ovink, a historian of type, writes in his history of the style in 1971 that:

 A bold Old Style was needed.
 This was indeed produced, almost simultaneously in Philadelphia and in Edinburgh [around 1869] in two distinct designs, both under the name of Old Style Antique.
 The term 'Antique' probably refers less to historical forms than to the boldness and the stubby serifs of the Egyptians [slab serifs], which were also called antiques.
 In the 1890s, when such faces as Caslon and Jenson had introduced the notion that all historic romans were bold, their colour and old-style basic forms made the old-style Antiques in the words of De Vinne...'now often used as fair substitutes for older styles of text types,' regardless of their unhistoric origin.
 The course of development is difficult to trace.